Show All Answers

 The Pilot Area extends from 24 Rd on the west to the 28 1/2 Rd alignment on the east and from I-70/Horizon Drive on the north to the Colorado River and parts of Orchard Mesa, including the Mesa County Fairgrounds in the south.

 Check out the route-finding map uploaded in the "Documents" section on EngageGJ.org/micromobility for recommendations on signed bicycle routes to help navigate the city.

 The City of Grand Junction Neighborhood Block Party trailer can only be used within the city limits.
 To find out if your neighborhood is in city limits call Parks and Recreation at 254-3842.

 You will need to submit a Street Closure Permit at least three weeks in advance of your party date.
 Please submit this application in addition to the Block Party Trailer application.
 We include everything you will need for street closure in the trailer, such as required traffic signs and cones.

 Yes, the Trailer may be placed in these areas as long as it is easily accessible to be towed in and out.
 Submit a Block Party Trailer Permit Application at least 3 weeks in advance of your event date.

-The City of Grand Junction Parks and Recreation Department has a separate permitting process for use of areas or shelters within our numerous park.
-Please contact Parks and Recreation at 970-254-3866 or visit their office at 1240 Gunnison Avenue (in Lincoln Park) to apply for park and/or shelter use.
-Make sure to note in your application that you will be requesting use of the Block Party Trailer.
+The City of Grand Junction Parks and Recreation Department has a separate permitting process for use of areas or shelters within our numerous parks.
+Please contact Parks and Recreation at 970-254-3866 or visit their office at 1340 Gunnison Avenue (in Lincoln Park) to apply for park and/or shelter use.
+Be sure to mention during your reservation process that you wish to use the Block Party Trailer as well.

 Here are a few examples of how to enter an address into the online reporting system.
 If the address is located on a highway, you should list the name of the highway under the St Name field, and leave the St Type blank.